-I love beets in all shapes and sizes, so I was happy to come across a delicious-looking recipe for a beet curry from South India (on a lovely and very interesting blog by the way), which I am adapting here: http://abcdsofcooking.com/2009/07/beet-palya-south-indian-stir-fry/ This stir-fry is not only super healthy, it also has a suprising depth of flavor for something so simple – and on top of that, it takes just a few minutes to make, especially if you use (as I did) already pre-cooked beets.
+I love beets in all shapes and sizes, so I was happy to come across a delicious-looking recipe for a beet stir-fry from South India on the wonderful blog ‘The ABCDs of Cooking’, which I am adapting here (slightly).
+This stir-fry is not only super healthy, it also has a suprising depth of flavor for something so simple – and on top of that, it takes just a few minutes to make, especially if you use (as I did) already pre-cooked beets.

 Ingredients (for two portions):

-Four medium-sized beets, peeled and cut into bite-size cubes
+Four medium-sized beets, pre-cooked or raw, peeled and cut into bite-size cubes

 Three tablespoons of red lentils